Uta Sagashi: Request Cover Album: Song sources

 Natsukawa covered two recent popular hit songs: "Chiisana Koi no Uta" by Mongol800 (2001) and "Sakura (Dokushō)" by Naotarō Moriyama.
 Naotarō is the son of Ryoko Moriyama, the singer who first released Natsukawa's hit song "Nada Sōsō" and wrote the lyrics to it.

 Two songs are covers of recent songs that were not popular hits.
 "Kiseki no Hana" was originally sung by Lyrico in 2002, and "Wasurete wa Ikenai Mono" by Kobukuro in 2004.
 These songs were collaborations with people Natsukawa has worked with before: Takeshi Senoo had arranged the song "Shimadachi" from Natsukawa's 2005 album "Ayakaji no Ne," and Kentarō Kobuchi of Kobukuro had written Natsukawa's single "Sayōnara Arigatō" (along with "Wasurete wa Ikenai Mono").

 Two songs are from the 1990s.
 "Hana Saku Tabiji" is a popular song by Southern All Stars keyboardist Yuko Hara (from her 1991 album "Mother") and "Kokoro" is a song by Tomoe Sawa.

 One of the songs is an Okinawan folk song, "Densaa Bushi."
 It was originally written in 1768.
 The song was not requested from the fan tally, however, it was requested by Natsukawa's mother.

 Reception

 The album broke the top 20 and sold roughly 40,000 copies.
-This makes the album Natsukawa's most commercially successful release of new recordings since 2003's "Famureuta," and her highest charting album of new recordings (her second highest charting Japanese release after "Rimi Natsukawa Single Collection Vol. 1").
+This makes the album Natsukawa's most commercially successful release of new recordings since 2003's "Famureuta," and her highest-charting album of new recordings (her second highest charting Japanese release after "Rimi Natsukawa Single Collection Vol. 1").

-The project was originally only meant to last from 2007–2008, and feature the album and a tour.
+The project was originally only meant to last from 2007 to 2008, and feature the album and a tour.
 However, due to this popularity, a second cover album, "Uta Sagashi: Asia no Kaze," was released just over two years later in 2010.